crocussara/AE_Pie_chart/README.md

  ## More technical stuff.
 Maybe?
 If not then just more verbousus explanations

+ How is the whole thing builds up trim paths, the additions, etc

  Different shape of charts:
   donought, an easy fix